manoloesparta/pi/README.md

 What does this mean?
 First of all PI is irational meaning that there are infinite decimals, so if you have infinite numbers at a random order, chances are that everything real-world related is going to appear in PI.
 From there comes the inspiration for this little project.

 This was created to celebrate the PI day, March 14.
-You can visit it right [here](https://pieandme.com).

 ## What this does?